What is it?

 - SEAL Course – an emotional literacy course which helps students to understand feelings and emotions and helps them with their relationships with peers

-- Breakfast, break and lunch clubs – provide free, nutritious food, pastoral support and social interaction
+- Breakfast, break and lunch clubs – provided free with pastoral support and social interaction

-- Mentoring – a one-to-one experience in which students are mentored by a retired professional
+- Mentoring – a one-to-one experience in which students are mentored by retired and current professionals

 - Holiday intervention sessions – booster, catch-up and revision sessions provided during school holidays

 - Music Tuition – free musical instrument tuition for students on Free School Meals